Skyree/jquery.timeline/README.md

 Options :
 * element : A timeline element or a child of this element.
-* callback : An optional callback function.
+* callback : An optional callback function handling a copy of the deleted timeline item.

 If you don't need a callback youdon't need to use a map.
 * `$('#selector').timeline('removeItem', myElm)`